mjudeikis/redis-openshift/README.md

 ### Prerequisites

-This example assumes that you have a Opesnhift cluster installed and running, and that you have installed the ```oc``` command line tool somewhere in your path.
+This example assumes that you have a Openshift cluster installed and running, and that you have installed the ```oc``` command line tool somewhere in your path.

 ### Run